detroitwilly/Get-to-the-Tower/README.txt

 Get to the Tower is a simple text-based adventure written in Python.
 I am using it as a means to familiarize myself with object oriented programming and its capabilities.
-There is no release planned for this project.